-All pupils are expected to wear the The Clere School uniform with pride.
+All pupils are expected to wear the The Clere School uniform with pride and maintain acceptable standards of appearance at all times.
 It should be worn properly with clean shoes, shirts and blouses tucked in and no jumpers round the waist.
 Blazers should be worn at all times.
 All items of clothing should be labelled.

 Students and parents should be aware that if we feel that the amount or nature of jewellery worn by an individual student is inappropriate or unreasonable, he or she will be expected to remove it and if necessary the item of jewellery will be confiscated by the member of staff.
 It will be kept in the school safe.

 - School black fleece (which should only be worn in colder months)

 - School tie to be worn right up to the top button and at the appropriate length, as close to the waistband as possible

 - Plain black V-necked jumper which allows school tie to be clearly visible

 - White shirt which is buttoned to the neck and tucked in (not t-shirt or sports/polo shirt)

 - Black trousers (not corduroy, skinny or super-skinny trousers, jeans, jeans style, chinos or leggings) – must be ‘regular’ or ‘easy dressing’ fit

 - Plain black pleated style skirt + - 5cms above the knee with no splits (Please note that Price and Buckland have added a longer version of the school skirt to their stock)

 - Black, grey or white socks – please note that socks should not be worn over tights